-→ Further guidance on vapour and soil gas is provided in the EPA Guidelines for the assessment and remediation of site contamination.
+Further guidance on soil vapour is provided in the Guidelines for the assessment and remediation of site contamination.

-Limited guidance on the assessment of ground gas associated with landfills is provided in the ASC NEPM.
-In addition to this guidance, where ground gases are an issue, consideration should also be given to the Environmental management of landfill facilities - solid waste disposal (EPA 2019) and the Guidelines for the Assessment and Management of Sites Impacted by Hazardous Ground Gases (NSW EPA 2017). ◆
+Limited guidance on the assessment of ground gas and landfill gas (LFG) is provided in the ASC NEPM.
+In addition to this guidance, where ground gases or LFG is an issue, consideration should also be given to the following guidance as appropriate:

+- Wilson S, Oliver S, Malett H, Hutchings H and Card G 2007 Assessing risks posed by hazardous ground gases to buildings, CIRIA665, Construction Industry Research and Information Association, London, UK - SA EPA 2019, Environmental management of landfill facilities solid waste disposal - NSW EPA 2017, Guidelines for the Assessment and Management of Sites Impacted by Hazardous Ground Gases (in relation to technical guidance)